Rose Leslie: Early life and ancestry

 Leslie was born in Aberdeen, Scotland, and raised at Lickleyhead Castle in Aberdeenshire, her family's 15th-century ancestral seat, where she lived until the age of 10.
 Her father, Sebastian Arbuthnot-Leslie, is the Chieftain of the Aberdeenshire branch of the Scottish Clan Leslie.
 Her mother is Candida Mary Sibyl "Candy" Leslie (née Weld) of Clan Fraser of Lovat, whose maternal great-grandfather was Simon Fraser, 13th Lord Lovat and a descendant of King Charles II.
-Through her mother, Leslie is a great-great-granddaughter of Frederick Weld, the sixth prime minister of New Zealand and, through her father, she is a great-great-granddaughter of Don Guillermo Landa y Escandón, who served as governor of Mexico City.
-Leslie's ancestors include Ambrose Lisle March Phillipps De Lisle, politician Charles March-Phillipps and MP James Grimston, 3rd Earl of Verulam.
+She is one of five children, having both an elder brother and sister, as well as a younger brother and sister.
 Her family currently lives at the 12th-century Wardhill Castle in Old Rayne.

 She was first educated at Rayne North School in Aberdeenshire.
-At 10, she went to Ermitage International School in Maisons-Laffitte, France, where her family lived for 3 years.
+At 10, she went to Ermitage International School in Maisons-Laffitte, France, where her family lived for three years.
 Upon their return to the UK, from 2000 to 2005, she was sent to Millfield, a boarding school in Street, Somerset, before spending three years at the London Academy of Music and Dramatic Art.
 She won a BASSC certificate in stage combat and graduated with a Bachelor of Arts with Honours in 2008.